 On this 25 November, we’re going to take to the streets with the Polish women who continue to demand the right to abortion, with the Cuban women who want democratic rights and freedom for political prisoners, we’ll stand with the Afghan and Palestinian women.
 We’ll fight and we must continue to fight with our class, with the millions of workers who can no longer bear the burden that the rich want them to carry.

-We do not trust in the feminine faces they put on the governments, nor in the electoral traps that only favour the powerful.
+We do not trust in the feminine faces they put on the governments, nor in the electoral traps that only favor the powerful.
 We trust in our own strength, in knowing that to put a definitive end to sexist violence and oppression we must fight against this system that exploits and oppresses us.

 But in the struggle against sexism and oppression, we want and need the support of working men, because sexism that oppresses, humiliates and over-exploits women serves both to divide and weaken the class and to increase the exploitation of all workers.
 In this sense, we are against all gender views that oppose the battle for men to break with their own sexism and come and fight with us.

-The struggle for our rights has to be of the whole working class, so that our comrades also stop reproducing sexism and that our organisations fight this scourge within us so that we have a place in the common struggle against capitalism.
+The struggle for our rights has to be of the whole working class, so that our comrades also stop reproducing sexism and that our organizations fight this scourge within us so that we have a place in the common struggle against capitalism.
 The fight is not a separate fight, it is a common fight against sexism within our class.
 There is no way out to end oppression without overthrowing this capitalist system that oppresses and destroys us.

 To achieve an emergency plan for sexist violence, we must fight all austerity plans and governments that apply them.
 On 25 November, we will take to the streets, we will take safety measures, but we will not stop demanding the right to live.